Climate change in Germany: Economic effects

 As a highly industrial, urbanized economy with a relatively short coastline compared to other major economies, the effects of climate change on Germany are more narrowly focused than other major economies.
 Germany's traditional industrial regions are typically the most vulnerable to climate change.
 These are mostly located in the provinces of North Rhine-Westphalia, Saarland, Rhineland-Palatinate, Thuringia, Saxony, Schleswig-Holstein and the free cities of Bremen and Hamburg.

 The Rhineland is historically a heavily industrial and population-dense area which includes the states of North Rhine-Westphalia, Rhineland Palatinate, and Saarland.
 This region is rich in iron and coal deposits and supports one of Europe's largest coal industries.
 In the past, sulfuric acid emissions from Rhineland coal plants contributed to acid rain, damaging forests in other regions like Hesse, Thuringia, and Saxony.

 Other significant problems for the Rhineland related to its high level of industrialization include the destruction of infrastructure from extreme weather events, loss of water for industrial purposes, and fluctuation of the ground water level.
 Since these problems are related to its level of industrialization, cities within other regions are also sensitive to these challenges including Munich and Bremen.

 Agriculture

 Warming in Germany has affected some parts of the German agricultural industry.
 In particular, warming since at least 1988 in the Southwest wine-growing regions has caused a decline in the output of ice wine, a product particularly vulnerable to warming.
 In 2019, almost no ice wine was produced due to lack of sufficiently cold days.

 A key reason why the state of Mecklenburg-Western Pomerania is particularly vulnerable to climate change among northern provinces is that it is a relatively poor region of Germany with a large agricultural sector.

+In July 2026, president of the German Farmers' Association Joachim Rukwied warned that a period of extreme heat in June, combined with falling producer prices, rising costs due to fertilizer and diesel prices and excessive red tape, could result in heavy wheat harvest losses during the season.